Staff

 Sandy Wilborn has been in the field of education since 2006.
 She began her career as a mathematics teacher with Halifax County Public Schools in Southside Virginia.
 She taught at both the middle and high school levels and taught dual enrollment courses through a local community college.

-Sandy is a certified trainer of the National Math and Science Initiative’s Laying the Foundation Program.
-She is a co-author on “The Math Learning Gap: Preparing STEM Technicians for the New Rural Economy” which is published in The Rural Educator.
+She is a co-author of “The Math Learning Gap: Preparing STEM Technicians for the New Rural Economy” which is published in The Rural Educator.
 She has presented at numerous state and national conferences on topics such as motivating students to learn and succeed in math, supporting teachers in a virtual networked improvement community, and the importance of math in high-demand technician careers.

 Alicia Belcher